Bylaws

 2. The President-Elect shall serve a term of two (2) years as President-Elect; following his or her two-year term as President, he or she will serve a one (1) year term as Immediate Past-President and then one (1) additional year as a Director.

-3. The Secretary-Treasurer shall be elected by email ballot/vote of the Board of Directors to serve a term of two (2) years.
+3. The Secretary-Treasurer shall be willing to serve in this role and subsequently appointed by the President. to serve a term of two (2) years.

 4. Terms of office shall commence and officers shall be installed on the first day of January following the Annual Business Meeting.